danielbrunt57/My-Dark-Thermostat/README.md

  - living_room_setpoint
  - living_room_temperature

-Copy the code from lovelace_raw_config.yaml and add it to your ui-lovelace.yaml.
+Copy the code from lovelace_raw_config.yaml and add it as a new view in your ui.lovelace.yaml or your lovelace dashboard raw configuration